markjnkim/es_mod/02-css/content/lesson-1-staging.md

 any thoughts? answers? guesses?<br />
 > **Answer**: `git pull` will download to the current active branch or whatever branch you are currently checked out on.

+> **Potential Video Walkthrough** difference b/n fetch and pull, See [Youtube video](https://www.youtube.com/watch?v=q6rYglziOjM) or diagram showing

 So a little more on the `pull` process.
+The `pull` command is actually a combination of two different commands, `git fetch` and `git merge`.
-We will only receive not only one version of the project designated by the branch name, but also all the commit histories associated with that branch.
+`git fetch` is a command that fetches or gets branches from the remote repo and allows local access to them.
+This operation will not overwrite any files but will only add any branches in the remote repo that is not present in your local computer.
+However `git merge` will combine or merge the branch into your current active branch, which means some code management may need to occur due to the potential addition of new code into your current branch which may lead to merge conflicts.
+We will address more on conflicts at a later time.
+After the merge, we will receive not only one version of the project designated by the branch name, but also all the commit histories associated with that branch.
+For more details, let's look at the official [Git docs](https://git-scm.com/docs/git-fetch).

 > **Graphics Team Request** _Possible Jira Issue_
 ![git work flow](https://res.cloudinary.com/practicaldev/image/fetch/s--M_fHUEqA--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/128hsgntnsu9bww0y8sz.png)